 While students of color make up 42% of our student community, less than 5% of our staff reflect the diversity in our Shakopee community.
-As a result, we are continuing working to improve our hiring practices in an effort to recruit a more culturally diverse staff across the district.
+As a result, we are continuing to work on adjusting hiring practices in an effort to recruit a more culturally diverse staff across the district.